The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

 By looking at the summary statistics in \autoref{tab:opt_summary} and at the probability density plots in \autoref{fig:opt_scores_density}, we can observe how the distribution of $\Psi$ is similar across the three scenarios (PUD, CV considering characters, CV considering duration).
 Indeed, their median, mean, and standard deviation values are comparable across collections and definitions of length.
 In particular, the mean value of $\Psi$ in parallel data is $67\%$, while for CV it ranges between $62\%$ (with length measured in characters) and $66\%$ (with length measured in duration).
-Moreover, half of the languages in PUD show an optimization score larger than $70\%$, while this value slightly decreases to $69\%$ in CV with length measured in duration, and $63\%$ with length measured in characters.
-This robustness suggests that the values of $\Psi$ that we observe are a reasonable approximation of the real degree of optimization of natural languages, at least within the scope of the families and scripts considered in the analysis.
+Moreover, half of the languages in PUD show an optimization score larger than $70\%$, while this value changes slightly to $69\%$ in CV when length is measured in duration, and drops to $63\%$ when length is measured in characters.

+This robustness suggests that the values of $\Psi$ that we observe are a reasonable approximation of the real degree of optimization of natural languages, at least within the scope of the families and scripts considered in this particular study.

-In sum, the degree of optimization of word lengths in languages ranges between $60\%$ and $70\%$ for the majority of the languages, both in parallel and non parallel data.
+In sum, the degree of optimization of word lengths in languages ranges between $60\%$ and $70\%$ for the majority of the languages, both in parallel and non-parallel data.
 These findings are in line with the claim that languages exhibit a similar degree of coding efficiency in spite of their diversity \parencite{Coupe2019a}.
 Interestingly, our measurements of word length are on a scale from 0 to $100\%$ as a result of dual normalization, showing a high concentration of values within a narrow range.